 Jun Zhang and Armin Seyfried (2013) performed a series of experiments in which they measured the fundamental diagram by controlling density in a corridor by varying the entrance and exit widths (Figure 3).
 The corridor width was 3 m.
-A summary of the results for unidirectional and bidirectional flows is shown in Figure 4.
 You can download the actual experimental videos and supporting documentation at this link: